 Kieran is General Manager, Policy at an industry advocacy organisation.
 Prior to this he qualified as a chartered accountant with Deloitte in London and spent several years in a variety of finance roles at international companies.

-Dr Rosemary McKenzie (Secretary and Public Officer)
+Ross Williams (Secretary and Public Officer)

 Todd is undertaking his doctorate at the University of Melbourne whose research focuses on how Aboriginal health services respond to sexuality and gender.
 For over a decade he has worked within the health and research sector.
 Todd is a descendant of the Kalarie Peoples of the Wiradjuri Nation.